RebelToolbox/RebelDocumentation/development/cpp/configuring_an_ide/kdevelop.rst

   .. code-block:: none

-     .  // A dot, to indicate the root of the Godot project core/
+     .  // A dot, to indicate the root of the Rebel Engine project core/
      core/os/
      core/math/